 Progent's smartphone and tablet integration consultants can help you integrate Apple iPhones and iPads, Android phones and Windows Phones with Windows Server 2012 R2 to build a secure, easy-to-manage and collaborative BYOD environment.
 Progent can help you deploy and administer a network that makes it simple for smartphone and tablet users to share resources located at your onsite datacenter, in the cloud, or distributed across a hybrid network with local and cloud-based infrastructure.
 Progent can resolve smartphone synchronization and management issues and can help your organization enforce policies that are consistent across all mobile devices.
 Progent's Microsoft Intune consultants can help your organization to use Intune for cloud-based management of mobile devices and applications.
 Progent's smartphone and tablet integration services include iPhone and iPad integration, Android phone configuration and management, and RIM BlackBerry integration support.

-If you are considering the creation of a hybrid network model that integrates on-premises resources with public cloud services like those offered by Microsoft Azure, Progent can help you evaluate and deploy Windows Server 2016, which incorporates major elements of Azure technology and is designed to support hybrid networks.
-See Progent's Windows Server 2016 hybrid cloud solutions.
+If you are considering the creation of a hybrid network model that integrates on-premises resources with public cloud services like those offered by Microsoft Azure, Progent can help you evaluate and deploy an up-to-date release of Windows Server which incorporates important elements of Azure technology and is designed to support hybrid networks.
+See Progent's Windows Server 2019 migration consulting and Windows Server 2016 hybrid cloud solutions.

 Progent can provide a variety of support services that include remote online troubleshooting, comprehensive Help Desk services, outsourced or co-sourced network management, and full-time or part-time staffing.
 Progent can provide the expertise of CISM, CISA, GIAC, and CISSP-certified network security engineers to assess the security of your environment, validate regulatory compliance, perform penetration testing, establish business continuity plans, and verify disaster recovery procedures.